Outer space: Intergalactic space

-History of discovery
+History

+The human history of understanding outer space can be divided into three observational stages: naked eye, telescope, and spacecraft.
+Scientific theory and observational technology often advanced in lockstep.

+Discovery

 In 350 BCE, Greek philosopher Aristotle suggested that nature abhors a vacuum, a principle that became known as the horror vacui.
 This concept built upon a 5th-century BCE ontological argument by the Greek philosopher Parmenides, who denied the possible existence of a void in space.
 Based on this idea that a vacuum could not exist, in the West it was widely held for many centuries that space could not be empty.
 As late as the 17th century, the French philosopher René Descartes argued that the entirety of space must be filled.

 In ancient China, the 2nd-century astronomer Zhang Heng became convinced that space must be infinite, extending well beyond the mechanism that supported the Sun and the stars.
 The surviving books of the Hsüan Yeh school said that the heavens were boundless, "empty and void of substance".
 Likewise, the "sun, moon, and the company of stars float in the empty space, moving or standing still".

 The Italian scientist Galileo Galilei knew that air has mass and so was subject to gravity.
 In 1640, he demonstrated that an established force resisted the formation of a vacuum.
 It would remain for his pupil Evangelista Torricelli to create an apparatus that would produce a partial vacuum in 1643.
 This experiment resulted in the first mercury barometer and created a scientific sensation in Europe.
 Torricelli suggested that since air has weight, then air pressure should decrease with altitude.
 The French mathematician Blaise Pascal proposed an experiment to test this hypothesis.
 In 1648, his brother-in-law, Florin Périer, repeated the experiment on the Puy de Dôme mountain in central France and found that the column was shorter by three inches.
 This decrease in pressure was further demonstrated by carrying a half-full balloon up a mountain and watching it gradually expand, then contract upon descent.